-In October 2011, we set about planting a new, traditional orchard on the Farm.
-Since then, our Orchard volunteer group have planted over 120 fruit trees and over 300 fruiting hedgerow trees.
+In October 2011, we started planting a new orchard on the Farm.
+Since then, our Orchard volunteer group has planted over 130 fruit trees and over 300 fruiting hedgerow trees.

-The Orchard is being developed as a demonstration project, where local people can come together to learn how to grow fruit and to share in its eating.
-It has been carefully designed to ensure that it includes a wide variety of fruit trees and bushes, including heritage varieties that are local to London and Middlesex.
+The Orchard serves as a demonstration project, where local people can come together to learn how to grow fruit and to share in its eating.
+It has been carefully designed to include a wide variety of fruit trees and bushes, including heritage varieties that are local to London and Middlesex.

 The Orchard is run by a group of volunteers, who meet regularly to work on the orchard and to plan future exploits!
-The group meets at Forty Hall Farm on the last Sunday of every month and is always looking for new members.
+The group meets at Forty Hall Farm on the last Sunday of every month.
+We are always looking for new members to join the team!